jadhavlogin/React-Router-Child_Router/README.md

-This project is for understand the How to use Router in react application.
+This project is for understand the How to create Child Routers under the main router in react application .
 ## Table of Contents

 - [React Router V4](#react-router-v4)